FRIDAY, 1 JANUARY 1943

 SOUTHWEST PACIFIC (Fifth Air Force) A-20s hit huts and AA positions

-at Garrison Hill while B-25s pound the supply storage and runway at Lahang.
+at Garrison Hill while B-25s pound the supply storage and Malahang Airfield.

 Individual B-24s bomb Finschhafen town

-and the runway.
+and the runway at Finchhafen Airfield (Prewar Airfield).
 Individual B-24s bomb Gasmata Airfield.

 THURSDAY, 28 JANUARY 1943